Environment Protection and Biodiversity Conservation Act 1999

-The Environment Protection and Biodiversity Conservation Act 1999 (Cth) is an Act of the Parliament of Australia that provides a framework for protection of the Australian environment, including its biodiversity and its natural and culturally significant places.
+The Environment Protection and Biodiversity Conservation Act 1999 (Cth) is an act of the Parliament of Australia that provides a framework for protection of the Australian environment, including its biodiversity and its natural and culturally significant places.
 Enacted on 16 July 2000, it established a range of processes to help protect and promote the recovery of threatened species and ecological communities, and preserve significant places from decline.
-The Act is as of September 2024 administered by the Department of Climate Change, Energy, the Environment and Water.
-Lists of threatened species are drawn up under the Act, and these lists, the primary reference to threatened species in Australia, are available online through the Species Profile and Threats Database (SPRAT).
+The act is as of September 2024 administered by the Department of Climate Change, Energy, the Environment and Water.
+Lists of threatened species are drawn up under the act, and these lists, the primary reference to threatened species in Australia, are available online through the Species Profile and Threats Database (SPRAT).

-As an Act of the Australian Parliament, it relies for its constitutional validity upon the legislative powers of the Parliament granted by the Australian Constitution, and key provisions of the Act are largely based on a number of international, multilateral or bilateral treaties.
-A number of reviews, audits and assessments of the Act have found the Act deeply flawed and thus not providing adequate environmental protection.
+As an act of the Australian Parliament, it relies for its constitutional validity upon the legislative powers of the Parliament granted by the Australian Constitution, and key provisions of the act are largely based on a number of international, multilateral or bilateral treaties.
+A number of reviews, audits and assessments of the act have found the act deeply flawed and thus not providing adequate environmental protection.

 History

 The Environment Protection and Biodiversity Conservation Act 1999 replaced the National Parks and Wildlife Conservation Act 1975, after this legislation was repealed by the Environmental Reform (Consequential Provisions) Act 1999.
 The Environmental Reform Act also repealed four other acts: Environment Protection (Impact of Proposals) Act 1974; Endangered Species Protection Act 1992; World Heritage Properties Conservation Act 1983; and the Whale Protection Act 1980.
-This Act also made consequential changes to other legislation, and various administrative arrangements, required by the new scheme introduced by the Act.
+This Act also made consequential changes to other legislation, and various administrative arrangements, required by the new scheme introduced by the act.

-The Act received Royal Assent on 16 July 1999 and commenced on 16 July 2000.
+The act received royal assent on 16 July 1999 and commenced on 16 July 2000.

 The Environment Protection and Biodiversity Conservation Regulations 2000 also commenced on 16 July 2000, (with 21 amendments up to the latest on 17 December 2018).
-The purpose of the regulations is to give effect to the provisions of the Act.
+The purpose of the regulations is to give effect to the provisions of the act.

-The Act has had many amendments through its lifetime.
+The legislation has had many amendments through its lifetime.
 Significant amendments include the following: